What you need to know about insulin resistance

 The following health conditions are associated with insulin resistance:

-- Obesity — Insulin resistance is associated with high insulin levels that may lead to increased body weight and obesity; obesity in turn leads to increased insulin resistance, thus creating a vicious cycle13
+- Obesity — Insulin resistance is associated with high insulin levels that may lead to increased body weight and obesity; obesity in turn leads to increased insulin resistance, thus creating a vicious cycle.18

-- Pregnancy — Many women show signs of insulin resistance during pregnancy, especially in the third trimester14 This is believed to be an evolutionary adaptation to provide sufficient glucose to the rapidly growing fetus.
-However, in some people, this can lead to gestational diabetes and high blood pressure.15 This appears to be a good example of how a normal adaptation designed to help ensure healthy pregnancy make us more susceptible to metabolic disease in the context of our modern lifestyle with foods high in refined carbohydrates and sugars.
+- Pregnancy — Many women show signs of insulin resistance during pregnancy, especially in the third trimester.19 This is believed to be an evolutionary adaptation to provide sufficient glucose to the rapidly growing fetus.
+However, in some people, this can lead to gestational diabetes and high blood pressure.20 Proponents of the low-carb lifestyle believe this is a perfect example of how a normal adaptation designed to help ensure healthy pregnancy makes us more susceptible to metabolic disease in the context of a modern diet with foods high in refined carbohydrates, fats and sugars.

 - Pre-diabetes — Insulin resistance is associated with pre-diabetes.
 This is a situation where blood glucose levels are higher than normal but not yet high enough to diagnose type 2 diabetes.
 The World Health Organisation defines pre-diabetes as a fasting glucose of 110 – 125 mg/dL (6.1- 6.9 mmol/L) or an HbA1c of 6% (42 mmol/mol) or above.
 The US and some other countries use a different definition (FBG above 100mg/dL (5.7mmol/L) or HbA1c above 5.7% (39 mmol/L).
 Since a diagnosis of pre-diabetes depends on an elevated blood glucose level, it implies that insulin levels have been chronically elevated for some time before the diagnosis.